dmitrykos/stk/README.md

 # SuperTinyKernel (STK)
-Minimalistic thread scheduling kernel for the Embedded systems.
+Minimalistic C++ thread scheduling kernel for embedded systems.

 ## About
 STK tends to me as **minimal** as possible to be able to provide a multi-threading